Facelift in Surrey, B.C.

-The procedure (which is tailored to each individual) takes approximately 3-4 hours and you will then spend approximately 3 hours in the recovery room.
+The procedure (which is tailored to each individual) takes approximately 4-6 hours and you will then spend approximately 3 hours in the recovery room.
 You should arrange to have someone pick you up from the hospital.
 You will be given a prescription for pain medication before you go home.

 Before your surgery, you will have a preoperative visit with a nurse to review the details of what to expect during your surgery and recovery.
-You may need to get some baseline blood tests and sometimes meet with an anesthesiologist prior to surgery.
+You may need to get some baseline blood tests and possibly meet with an anesthesiologist prior to surgery.
 You will be asked to stop taking all over-the-counter pain or fever medicines (except Tylenol) and blood thinners for two weeks prior to your procedure.
 Many herbal medicines can also cause bleeding and so need to be stopped before surgery.
 Examples include ginkgo biloba, St. John’s Wort, and high doses of fish oil, flax seed oil, or vitamin E.

-Expect to have some discomfort for a couple of weeks, especially for the first 48 hours following your surgery.
+Expect to have some discomfort for a couple of weeks, especially for the first 48 hours following surgery.
 This can be controlled with the pain pills prescribed by your surgeon.
 You may be able to resume light work or school within two weeks, although most people take 3-4 weeks off, with a facelift procedure.
 Returning to work should be discussed with your surgeon before your surgery.
 You will be able to shower and wash your hair within 24-48 hours.

 It will take 6-12 months for you to see the final benefit of your facial surgery.